ae95medina/phase-1-project/README.md

 ### Features
  - Muscle-specific workout formula
- - Several cardio options
+ - Many combinations to choose from
  - Images explaining the "how-to" of the workout
+ - Select your preferred workouts to set them apart from the others

 ### How to Use
-You will have a choice on what muscle group you would like to work out for the day.
-Simply select your preferred muscle group based on the first input and if you would like to include a cardio session post workout.
-After creating your workout, your plan will then appear below.
+Choose your desired target muscle group; you can select one group, or combine with another.
+After selecting the input(s), your workout cards will then filter and appear below.